Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 You can also walk over Svinafellsjökull glacier, and if you’re open to more intensive hikes, you can head to the Morsárdalur valley and Kristínartindar mountain peaks.

-Lastly, Skaftafell is also the perfect base camp for those who seek to climb Iceland‘s highest mountain peak, Hvannadalshnjúkur.
+Lastly, Skaftafell is the perfect base camp for those looking to climb Iceland‘s highest mountain peak, Hvannadalshnjúkur.

 Here are a few glacier hike tours you can take in and around Skaftafell National Park.